A Brief Accounting History to Date

 One date that has always puzzled me is the HMRC financial year-end date of 5th April.
 It has always seemed a strange date; why not use an end-of-month or end-of-year?

-The history dates back to 1582 when we followed the Julian calendar, which slightly differed in time each year from the solar calendar.
-The difference in time was 11 days from when it was first introduced.
+The history dates back to 1582, when we followed the Julian calendar, which was slightly out of sync with the solar calendar each year.
+The time difference was 11 days from when it was first introduced.
 New Year’s Day was 25th March in the Julian calendar; add the 11 days, and you get to 5th April.

 In 1582, the calendar changed to the Gregorian calendar, and as the British Treasury wanted to keep it to 365 days, the new date of 5th April was introduced.